Asymptotics of Redistricting the $n\times n$ Grid: Asymptotic Growth of .

-\begin{proof} Our general strategy will be to take a particular tiling of the $n\times n$ grid, and make many small, independent ``perturbations" of the boundaries between the tiles.
-We begin with an ``all vertical" tiling of the grid by tiles of size $\frac{n}{3}\times 3$, as seen in Figure \ref{fig:all_vertical_tiling}.
+\begin{theorem} $|\cP_n|\gtrsim (2^{1/2}+o(1))^{n^2}$. \end{theorem} \begin{proof} Our general strategy will be to fix a partial tiling of the grid, and then complete the tiling in a large number of ways.
+As we complete the tiling, we ensure that the districts are always contiguous and of equal size.

-Now, divide the vertical borders between tiles into segments of length 2.
-We have implicitly assumed that $n\equiv 0\pmod{6}$.
-For the other 5 cases, the argument is identical, and although the exact counts change ever so slightly, the asymptotics are the same.
-See Figure \ref{fig:other_initial_tilings} for the other initial tilings.

-Along each segment of length 2, we can choose one of three different perturbations of the border, as seen in Figure \ref{fig:types_of_perturbations}.

-Essentially, these perturbations are swapping the assignment of two pieces of the grid between tiles.
-By construction, the perturbation of each border segment can occur independently of any other border segment.
-See Figure \ref{fig:example_perturbation} for an example.

-We have attempted to maximize the length of this vertical border to maximize the number of perturbations; we could not have chosen tiles of size $\frac{n}{2}\times 2$ because then the perturbations could disconnect a tile as in Figure \ref{fig:discontiguous_perturbation}.

-Now there are $\frac{n}{6}$ segments of length 2 along a vertical border between tiles, and each segment has 3 possible perturbations.
-There are $n-3$ vertical borders in our original tiling of the $n\times n$ grid.
-Thus,